shopping-adventure/gen_serverring/README.md

 ## How does it work? ##

 Each node of the ring has a state consisting of shared elements
- - node_set: a CRDT OR-set representing all the nodes of the cluster
+ - `node_set`: a CRDT OR-set representing all the nodes of the cluster
- - payload: a CRDT wich is managed by the client but shared by the ring
+ - `payload`: a CRDT wich is managed by the client but shared by the ring

 and a few elements that are kept locally
- - up_set: a MapSet keeping track of the nodes that are up.
-Each of the other nodes of this set is monitored (Node.monitor/2)
+ - `up_set`: a MapSet keeping track of the nodes that are up.
+Each of the other nodes of this set is monitored (`Node.monitor/2`)
- - counter: an increasing integer needed by Crdtex.update/3
+ - `counter`: an increasing integer needed by `Crdtex.update/3`
- - callback: the module implementing the callbacks
+ - `callback`: the module implementing the callbacks

 ### Sharing informations ###